ingararntzen/timingdocs/docs/source/timeddata/dataset.rst

 ..  note::

-    Once resolved, the **updateDone** promise is replaced by a new promise for the next update operation, but still available on the same **updateDon** property.
+    Once resolved, the **updateDone** promise is replaced by a new promise for the next update operation, but still available on the same **updateDone** property.
 So, for later update results just access the **updateDone** getter property again.

     ..  code-block:: javascript